 No original documents may be released from student’s files without explicit permission from director/owner of ETC College.

 Students may inspect their files with reasonable notice.
-A signed ‘release of information’ must be signed, and student may review files while authorized staff member is present.
+A signed ‘release of information’ must be signed, and students may review files while authorized staff members are present.

 Students must notify administrators of any change in documentation, such as marriage, divorce, or change of address.

 Student Right of Access and Record Retention Policy

 The Family Educational Right and Privacy Act (FERPA) sets a limit on the disclosure of personally identifiable information from school records and defines the rights of students to review and request changes to the records.
 FERPA generally gives postsecondary students the rights to:

 - Review their education records.